 Teaching

-Academic teaching experience:
+Academic teaching experience includes:

 EN5511 Theorising the Contemporary.
 Designed and delivered lecture and seminar content on defining the contemporary for Masters students, teaching critical theory including Agamben, Casanova, Moretti and Spivak, critiquing interdisciplinary perspectives on artistic periodization and discussing the Anthropocene’s impact on contemporary culture.
-University of St Andrews, Spring term 2018 and 2019.

 EN4406 Contemporary Fiction.
 Guest lecturer for final year undergraduate Honours students, designing and delivering a lecture on David Mitchell’s Ghostwritten and globalisation theory, assisting with module design by providing recommended primary and secondary reading, and setting discussion questions for student presentations.
-University of St Andrews, Spring term 2016, 2017, 2018 and 2019.

 International Education Institute, University of St Andrews.
 Tutor on the interdisciplinary Academic Induction pre-sessional course for first-year undergraduates, assessing presentations and essays, and providing one-to-one feedback tutorials on public speaking and essay writing.
-Autumn term 2019.

 EN3214 The Country and the City in Scottish Literature.
 Guest lecturer and module assistant for undergraduate Honours students, designing and delivering a lecture on Jenni Fagan’s The Panopticon and the panoptic legacy from Bentham to Foucault, assisting with module design and administration, selecting a core text, and planning student reading and questions.
-University of St Andrews, April 2017.

 EN1003 Culture and Conflict: An Introduction to Nineteenth- and Twentieth-Century Literature.
 Designed and delivered seminars for first year undergraduates, providing essay feedback and marking assessments, and teaching texts by T.S.
 Eliot, Emily Brontë, Virginia Woolf, E.M.
 Forster and more.
-University of St Andrews, Autumn – Winter 2015 and Autumn – Winter 2017.

 EN2004 Drama: Reading and Performance.
 Designed and delivered second-year seminars, providing essay feedback and marking assessments, teaching plays by Marlowe, Shakespeare, Oscar Wilde, Samuel Beckett, Caryl Churchill, Liz Lochhead and more.
-University of St Andrews, Spring 2015 and 2019.

 Research areas

 Rose is an Associate Fellow of the Higher Education Academy (AFHEA), an accredited Masters-level professional teaching qualification awarded at the University of St Andrews, aligning with the UK Professional Standards Framework (UKPSF).
 She also holds the International Society for the Study of Time (ISST) New Scholar Prize, the Frank Muir Prize for Writing, and a McCall MacBain Teaching Excellence Award.
-Rose is also the Secretary for the British Association for Contemporary Literary Studies, and is the current UK National Expert for the European Reference Index for the Humanities and Social Sciences (ERIH PLUS).
+Rose has also served as the Secretary for the British Association for Contemporary Literary Studies, and is the current UK National Expert for the European Reference Index for the Humanities and Social Sciences (ERIH PLUS).

 Rose also served as the lead organiser for the David Mitchell Conference 2017, a one-day international conference on the author's works that was held at the University of St Andrews on Saturday 3rd June 2017.
 See the David Mitchell Conference website for full details.